 Facts and Statistics

-Suicide kills more than 36,000 Americans each year.
+Suicide killed 40,600 Americans in 2012.
 Suicide is currently the 11th leading cause of death in the United States.
-Of those that completed suicide, 4,000 were between the ages of 15 and 24.
-A person dies by suicide about every 15 minutes in the United States.
-An attempt is estimated to be made about once every 40 seconds.
+A person dies by suicide about every 12.9 minutes in the United States.
+Worldwide, an attempt is estimated to be made about once every 40 seconds.

 Suicide is currently the 9th leading cause of death in North Dakota.
 Suicide is the second leading cause of death in North Dakota for those between the ages of 15 to 24.

 More people survive suicide attempts than actually die.
 They are often seriously injured and need medical care.
-Approximately 376,000 people are treated with self-inflicted injuries each year.
+Approximately 483,596 people were treated in a medical facility with self-inflicted injuries in 2012.
 Many more people are unaccounted for as they do not seek medical treatment.
 The number of suicide attempts is hard to estimate for that reason.
+The Centers for Disease Control estimates 1 million people will make a suicide attempt each year.

 Men are more likely than women to die by suicide; however, women attempt suicide more often than men.
 Men tend to use more lethal means when attempting suicide, thus complete suicide more often.
 Men tend to use firearms and strangulation.
 Women tend to use pills to overdose or cutting themselves.
 These methods tend to have a larger window of time for help to arrive and save a life.